jma8774/Valorant-Agents-Website/README.md

 # Valorant Agents Website
 Use this website to learn more about each of the Valorant agents.
+You can find it [here](https://jma8774.github.io/Valorant-Agents-Website/).

 ## Purpose
 The purpose of this project was for me to learn more about front-end web development by using a framework called Bootstrap, which is focsed on "responsive, mobile-first front-end web development".
 At the same time while doing this, I will gain more experience with UI design which is something I wanted to learn for awhile now.
 Eventually, I want to get into making another website using Django and Python as the back-end.